 In addition to my job applications, I had also been looking for internships, community service projects—anything that might offer me the chance to learn a new skill or to meet some new, well-connected people.
 However, the search can sometimes be difficult for an aspiring Political Science scholar.
 But then, it hit me… I was standing in a government institution this very moment!

-The thought of being able to work with elected or appointed officials, to view up close the inner workings of my own home city’s government, was a very tempting possibility indeed.
+The thought of being able to work with elected or appointed officials and view the inner workings of my own home city’s government up close was a very tempting possibility indeed.

-And so I reminded myself that ‘where there aren’t opportunities, you make them’, and I strode up the short staircase to the City Manager’s Office—the office that is in charge of the administrative side of running a city, and the one which works closest to the City Council—where I inquired about any open positions for anyone in that office.
+So, I reminded myself that ‘where there aren’t opportunities, you make them,’ and I strode up the short staircase to the City Manager’s Office—the office that is in charge of the administrative side of running a city and the one which works closest to the City Council—where I inquired about any open positions for anyone in that office.

-It seems like such a simple task.
-To walk into an office, up to a person, whom you’ve never seen or spoken with before, and to ask about open positions (paid or otherwise) in their organization, but as easy as it is said to be, many simply don’t do it.
-Many are intimidated by the thought of it, as though it were too bold and too spontaneous an action to be considered professional.
+It seems like such a simple task – to walk into an office, up to a person whom you’ve never seen or spoken with before and ask about open positions (paid or otherwise) in their organization, but as easy as it is said to be, many simply don’t do it.
+Many are intimidated by the thought of it, as though it were too bold and too spontaneous of an action to be considered professional.
 Some hinder themselves by worrying about what they might say.
 For others, it can be a simple underlying fear of rejection.

-Or maybe it is just the introvert in me talking, but I know that it was a good dose of nervousness I had to swallow before inquiring.
+Or maybe it is just the introvert in me talking, but I know that I had to swallow a good dose of nervousness before inquiring.

-Simply put, it really pays off to move outside of your comfort zone to experience something new, to push yourself into a space where new opportunities await—especially those that weren’t present at all before you took that leap.
+Simply put, it really pays off to move outside of your comfort zone, experience something new and push yourself into a space where new opportunities await—especially those that weren’t present at all before you took that leap.